sjbylo/aba/README.md

 - **DNS**
    - with A records for 1) OpenShift API 2) Ingress and 3) the internal mirror registry.
 - **NTP**
    - OpenShift requires that NTP be available.
 Installation is possible without an NTP server.
 However, asynchronous server clocks will cause errors, which an NTP server prevents.
+Aba can configure NTP at installation time which helps avoid issues when using nodes with incorrect date & time.
 - **Private subnet** (optional)
    - Install OpenShift into a private, air-gapped network.
    - Aba also works in connected environments without a private mirror registry, e.g. accessing public container registries via a proxy.